maixnor/wu-quartz/content/semester 3/Emotions.md

 	- setup
 		- arousing chain bridge (swaying, tilting, etc... feeling of falling off)
 		- vs. non-arousing solid bridge
-		- doing a questionnaire on the bridge
+		- doing a questionnaire on the bridge with some sexual content
 	- result
 		- men on the arousing bridge produced more sexual imagery in their stories, called the interviewer more often afterwards (50% vs 12.5% control group)
+		- arousal of bridge (fear) transposed to sexual arousal

 # Primary vs Secondary
 - primary emotion